iTwin/itwinjs-core/common/api/presentation-common.api.md

     Descending = 1
 }

-// Warning: (ae-forgotten-export) The symbol "PropertySortingRule" needs to be exported by the entry point presentation-common.d.ts
-// Warning: (ae-forgotten-export) The symbol "DisabledSortingRule" needs to be exported by the entry point presentation-common.d.ts
 // Warning: (ae-missing-release-tag) "SortingRule" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public